 Eleven NRTC members are scheduled to receive more than $95 million in grants and loans to build rural broadband facilities, the U.S. Department of Agriculture announced yesterday.
 The awards are through three different existing USDA programs – the Community Connect Grant Program, the Telecommunications Infrastructure Loan Program and the Rural Broadband Access Loan and Loan Guarantee Program.
-In total, USDA announced funding for 20 projects in 14 states for $152 million.
+In total, USDA announced funding for 20 projects (PDF) in 14 states for $152 million.

 One of the larger loans on the list is for Logan Telephone in Kentucky which plans to upgrade an existing fiber-to-the home service in the southwest portion of the state.
 “The system will enable families, educators and businesses to access higher-speed broadband internet.
 More than 5,300 residential and business customers will benefit,” according to a USDA press release.

 Three award winners will receive the top grant size of $3 million, including Scott County Telephone in Virginia.
 It plans to deploy a fiber-to-the-premises (FTTP) network to an area that currently receives internet speeds below 10 Mbps downstream and 1 Mbps upstream.
 “The proposed project upgrade will provide 592 customers a more robust broadband infrastructure with greater reliability and higher networking speeds of up to 1 Gbps to each location,” USDA said.

 Most of the loans and grants are going to rural telcos and independent ISPs.
 However, a rural electric, Mille Lacs Energy Cooperative in Minnesota also made the list.
 It plans to use its $1.9 million grant to build an FTTP network delivering up to 1 Gbps to 235 sites, including households on Ojibwe tribal lands.